0xgonzalo/xfactor/eliza-mantle-bot/README.md

 1. Users mention the bot account (@Microprompt_) on Twitter/X
 2. They include a command like: `Create MoonCoin MOON`
-3. The bot verifies if the Twitter user has registered on your platform via Privy
+3. The bot checks if the Twitter user is registered on the platform via Privy integration
-4. If verified, the bot creates a new token on Mantle and replies with the token address
+4. If registered, the bot processes the request and creates a new token on Mantle
-5. If not verified, the bot replies asking the user to connect first, with a link to your platform
+5. The bot replies with confirmation and the token address or a link to register on the platform

 ## Setup Instructions